Alwil17/rating-api/README.md

-# RatingApp - Comprehensive Rating & Review Platform
+# Rating API - Comprehensive Rating & Review Platform

-RatingApp is a full-featured rating and review platform built with a modern tech stack.
+Rating API is a full-featured rating and review platform built with a modern tech stack.
 It allows users to rate and review items, discover new content through recommendations, and provides administrators with powerful analytics tools.

 ## 🚀 Features